 We have a choice: will we stagnate, or will we take steps toward growth?

 Whether we’re in a recovery program or not, we can all take brave strides toward growth, a positive outlook, and a renewed sense of joy by integrating these five slogans into our lives.

 *Alcoholics Anonymous (AA) is an international organization for people who have struggled with drinking at some point in their lives.
 The program is aimed to lead individuals through sobriety and recovery from their addiction in a supportive environment where participants strengthen each another through open and honest conversations.
 If you or a loved one suffer from addiction, check out local AA, Al-Anon, CoDA, SA, and NA groups.

-Don’t miss our recent podcast episode, Miss Independent: Can You Be Healthy, Strong and Dependent? – 047!
+Don’t miss this episode of This Grit and Grace Life podcast, Miss Independent: Can You Be Healthy, Strong and Dependent? – 047!